quattroerik/EMU/README.md

 - **One screw or tool-free** access and servicing, even mid-print.
 - **Sealed dry boxes** able to maintain humidity in the 15% range (with silica gel) or 5–8% range (with molecular sieves) for weeks.
 - **Humidity** sensors per lane for environmental monitoring.
-- **Reliable endless spool** with no chance of the rewound filament interfering with neighbouring gates.
+- **Reliable endless spool** with no chance of the rewound filament interfering with neighbouring rolls.
 - **Off-the-shelf electronics** (EBB42 with EBB36 also fully compatible).
 - **Per-lane controls** - eject button + LEDs.